naguimaraes/YoutubeDownloader/README.md

 # YouTube Downloader

 A DIY YouTube video and audio downloader for Windows built with Python made in one night.
-Basically works as a `yt-dlp` wrapper with friendly interface and easy use.This project was created to provide a simple solution for downloading YouTube content without relying on the currently available websites, that often require subscriptions or are filled with ads and scams.
+Basically works as a `yt-dlp` wrapper with friendly interface and easy use.
+This project was created to provide a simple solution for downloading YouTube content without relying on the currently available websites, that often require subscriptions or are filled with ads and scams.

 ## Features